vovxox/scripts/ansible.md

 OR to pass the sudo password for remote host use below command 54.160.76.21 ansible_ssh_user=awstgremoteweb ansible_ssh_private_key_file=/etc/ansible/webserver1.key ansible_sudo_pass=awstgremoteweb

+OR if you are not connecting using SSHkey. just ssh password then use below command in inventory file
+<remote host ip> ansible_user=<remote host user name> ansible_password=<remote host password>
+52.160.40.11 ansible_user=awstgremotehost ansible_password=awstgremotehost

 //ping remote host by group name . dbservers